sdownin/compnet-awareness-tutorial/README.md

 #### Compare Estimation Algorithms: PMLE vs MCMCMLE

-For instructional purposes, we will only compare the estamation algofirthm for the first model `m0`.
+For instructional purposes, we will only compare the estamation algorithm for the first model `m0`.
 You may repeat the same steps as needed to compare other models.

 Compute the first model `m0` again using MCMCMLE (instead of bootstrapped PMLE) and save to disk as an RDS (serialized) file: